 Go to the “Library” and find “Water Heater Mixed”.
 Drag the object under this into the drop zone on the top (supply side) of the plant loop.

-Go to “Variable Speed Pumps” in the library and drag the object under it to the node on the left side of the supply side of the plant loop (Figure 9.3).
+Go to “Pump Variable Speed” in the library and drag the object under it to the node on the left side of the supply side of the plant loop (Figure 9.3).